Contract reviews before you sign

 Contract reviews, CEST, status challenges and limited-company planning, handled by an accountant who actually understands off-payroll, so you keep more of your day rate.

-You are a contractor, not a tax tribunal.
+You are a [contractor](/for/contractors), not a tax tribunal.
 The question that decides your take-home is not what you bill, it is whether HMRC sees you as a genuine business or a disguised employee.
 As a specialist IR35 accountant, we read your contracts and how you actually work, run the status tests properly, push back on a lazy "inside" decision, and structure your limited company so you keep what you have legitimately earned.
 Outside IR35 on most engagements, caught inside on a public-sector job, or weighing up an umbrella?
-Book a call with an accountant for IR35 contractors who knows the off-payroll rules cold, on one fixed monthly fee.
+Book a call with an IR35 accountant who knows the off-payroll rules cold, on one fixed monthly fee.

-There is a myth that you hire a special "IR35 accountant" the way you hire a plumber for a leak.
-What you actually need is a contractor accountant who treats IR35 as part of the job, not an afterthought, because off-payroll runs through everything: your status, your take-home, your structure and your records.
+There is no special licence called an IR35 accountant.
+What you need is an IR35 contractor accountant who treats the off-payroll working rules, known as IR35, as part of the day job, not an afterthought at filing time.
+IR35 runs through everything: your status, your take-home, your structure and your records.

 We work the other way round.
-We read your contract and your working practices, run the status tests properly, and plan ahead instead of just recording the past.
-We do not only file your numbers.
-We make sure the rules that decide them are working in your favour.
+We read your contract and how you actually work, run the status tests properly, and plan ahead instead of only recording the past.

 A line-by-line read of the upper and lower contracts, weighing substitution, control, mutuality, financial risk and exclusivity, so you walk in knowing your real status.